 Yuzawa Hot Springs

-The Blue Pond is a beautiful patch of sky-blue colored water hidden by dense forest near the town of Biei in the Japanese prefecture of Hokkaido.
-The lagoon-like pond was created when excavations were made to prevent mudslides from eruptions of Mount Tokachi reaching the town and the hollow left behind from the digs filled with water.
+The Blue Pond (Aoiike) is a beautiful body of water hidden by dense forest near the town of Biei in Hokkaido.
+The lagoon-like pond was created accidentally when an embankment was built on the Biei River to prevent mudflows from Mount Tokachi eruptions; water accumulated behind the blocks, submerging the forest and creating this surreal landscape.

 Interesting Fact: The Blue Pond in winter was a featured wallpaper image for the Apple Inc release of the macbook Mountain Lion OS X.